Thought provoking questions that

 Pick up a copy of the New International Version, there are within, footnotes highlighting variations between various source manuscripts (i.e. the verse ‘for God so loved the earth that he gave his only begotten son’ does not occur in all manuscripts).
 Since where this happens both versions of the manuscript cannot be correct one has to be in error…..

-Further we have no way of telling which version is correct, and worse they might all be incorrect, with the original 'correct' version lost.
+Further we have no way of telling which version is correct.
+Even worse they might all be incorrect, with the original 'correct' version lost.
 Hence every verse of the bible must be treated as suspect and so the whole thing is the next best thing to 'completely bloody useless.'

 Also given the above even if the original was inerrant, we have no way of knowing what it said……….. "